mmilano/SidePanelCollapse/README.md

 So what are all these other files?

 Everything in the `/src_demo` directory is for the demonstration examples that can be [built and viewed](#the-demos).
-These demos are derived from an existing site that is built around a custom static page generation system using (a forked version of) [Panini][Panini].
+These demos are derived from an existing site that is built around a static page generation system using (a custom forked version of) [Panini][Panini].

-In addition to the handlebars partials, there are custom handlebars helpers (for example, `page-toc.js` generatively creates the page's table of contents when the page is built), site-specific javascript modules, and supporting files.
+In addition to the handlebars partials, there are custom (handlebars) helpers (for example, `page-toc.js` generatively creates the page's table of contents when the page is built), demo-specific javascript modules, and supporting files.
-The data-driven pages and things like the "gallery" on the advanced demo's index/homepage are also from to the original site.
+The data-driven pages and things like the "gallery" on the advanced demo's index/homepage are also from the other site.

-If you are curious, that other site is at [stochasticnotions.com][stochasticnotions].
+(If you are curious, that other site is at [stochasticnotions.com][stochasticnotions].)

-I crafted this library in order to fill a need that I had on my own project, and then transformed it to be a stand-alone package.
-During that evolution, I have tried to distill everything down to greater simplicity, and have cut down the source code considerably.
+I crafted this library in order to fill a need that I had on my own project, and then evolved it to be a stand-alone package.
+During that process, I have tried to distill everything down to greater simplicity, and have cut down the source code.
 But I might have missed some vestigial artifacts.
-If some aspect of seems internally inexplicable, that is probably the reason why.
+If some aspect seems internally inexplicable, that is probably the reason why.

 Contact me if you have questions.